Pros and Cons of Prenatal Paternity DNA Testing: Is It Safe, Accurate, and Right for You?

 Cons:

-Requires medical supervision and is not widely used solely for paternity testing.
+Requires medical supervision; not typically chosen solely for paternity testing

 2. Amniocentesis